-To quote HM Treasury, the Government perceives that tax is being avoided “whereby an individual establishes a company to envelope a property owned for the personal use of that individual or their family” (consultative document entitled 'Ensuring the fair taxation of residential property transactions (PDF 388 KB)' published in May 2012).
+To quote HM Treasury, the Government perceives that tax is being avoided “whereby an individual establishes a company to envelope a property owned for the personal use of that individual or their family” (consultative document entitled 'Ensuring the fair taxation of residential property transactions)' published in May 2012).

-- An Annual Residential Property Tax (“APRT”) on “non-natural persons” who own UK residential property worth more than £2m; and
+- An Annual Tax on Enveloped Dwellings (‘ATED’) on “non-natural persons” who own UK residential property worth more than £2m; and

-- A capital gains tax (‘CGT’) charge on the disposal of UK residential properties worth more than £2m by a non-resident, “non-natural persons”.
+- A capital gains tax (‘CGT’) charge on the disposal of UK residential properties worth more than £2m by “non-natural persons”.

-It is proposed that the annual and CGT charges come into effect from 6 April 2013.
+The ATED and CGT charges came into effect from 6 April 2013.

-If you already own residential property worth more than £2m or you are looking to make such an acquisition, you could be affected by these changes.
+If you already own UK residential property worth more than £2m or you are looking to make such an acquisition, you could be affected by these rules.
 If you are, please call your usual KPMG contact or any of the individuals listed in the attached publications.